 Sathy: It’s an important topic.
 I spend a lot of time with my students on PSM, discussing the importance of it and why they have to be familiar with it, because it’s a critical topic.
 If you rank the risk involved in something like ladder safety or fall safety, the risk associated with process safety if it’s not controlled is tremendous, comparatively.

-For more information, check out our Process Safety Management training course or view the short sample below.
+For more information, check out our online Process Safety Management training course or view the short sample below.

 For further help, contact Convergence Training.

 Learn how to design, create, deliver, and evaluate effective EHS training by following these best practices with our free step-by-step guide.